haraldsDev/haraldsDev.github.io/cmdline_course.md

 <br/><br/>

 **Reflection**: All in all I felt relieved, that it was so (comparatively) easy to set up everything with Jekyll, the local server also worked really well - I have had some previous experience wiht local servers in web development, where you had to refresh manually.
 Although, I still have some reservations about using all different kind of programming languages - like **Ruby** for this project – I feel that project looks *messy* with all different file types in the Root folder.
 It intuitively seems *unclean* and *unscientific* way how to work - if you  don't really know what every file is doing, and you just hop around changing some bits in the existing files.
-However, I'm learning to accept this part of *programming* life. : )
+However, I'm **learning** to accept this part of *programming* life, and thanks for this course! : )